abapurbo/batch12-assignment-8/README.md

-# 📱 App Store Dashboard / Apps Explorer
+# 📱 HERO.IO Apps Store Explore

 ## Project Overview
 The purpose of this project is to create an **interactive and user-friendly App Store Dashboard**.
 Users can browse different apps, search, view detailed information, install/uninstall apps, and track app ratings.
 The project is built using **React.js**, **React Router**, **localStorage**, and **Recharts**.